Wise Up: Study Aging

 The time to study aging (and get paid for it) is probably now.

 Studying aging may even be good for you.

-“Personally, my experiences working with older adults have taught me about my own health, views, and the importance of self, family, and values in life.” says Evan Plys, M.A., Clinical Geropsychology Student the University of Colorado, Colorado Springs, “Studying aging has had a lasting impact on my worldview and I view it as a gift for someone in their 20s to have such exposure and knowledge about older adulthood.”
+“Personally, my experiences working with older adults have taught me about my own health, views, and the importance of self, family, and values in life.”
+Says Evan Plys, M.A., clinical geropsychology student at the University of Colorado, Colorado Springs, “Studying aging has had a lasting impact on my worldview and I view it as a gift for someone in their 20s to have such exposure and knowledge about older adulthood.”

 Dr. Rebecca Levy’s research on aging self-stereotypes suggests their development and operation have identifiable characteristics and consequences.
 She argues that they originate in the form of aging stereotypes in childhood, which are reinforced throughout adulthood.
 When individuals reach old age, the aging stereotypes internalized in childhood—and then reinforced for decades—become self-stereotypes.
 These aging self-stereotypes can influence individuals’ cognition, behavior, and physical health.
 Many of her studies, for example, link more positive self-perceptions of aging with improved function and survival advantage.